 You will get an mRNA COVID-19 vaccine for your primary series.
-But if you cannot get or do not want this type of vaccine you can get a viral vector-based vaccine if you are age 18 years or older.
+If you cannot get or do not want this type of vaccine you can get the protein-based vaccine or a viral vector-based vaccine if you are age 18 years or older.